Which goods are covered under CBAM? (Sector breakdown guide)

 2025 is the final year to get your CBAM compliance foundations in place.
 Start by mapping all imported goods against the current CBAM scope and confirming their CN codes.
 Work with procurement and sustainability teams to request emissions data from suppliers, early engagement is key.

 Make sure the data you collect follows the EU’s official methodology.
 This will prevent costly surprises when certificate purchasing begins in 2026.
+For further information on how the certificate system works, read our step-by-step guide.

 Coolset helps mid-market importers simplify emissions data collection, stay compliant with CBAM rules, and plan ahead for certificate costs.
 Talk to us today to get started.